AkramKhalled/API-Automation-Testing-with-RestAssured-and-ExtentReports/README.md

-# API-Automation-Testing-with-RestAssured-and-ExtentReports
-This project provides automated tests for a vacation requesting system using RestAssured for API testing and ExtentReports for HTML reporting.
-It covers vacation request submission, approval workflows, and error handling.
-The project includes tests for login functionalities, role-based access, leave request submissions, and leave request handling.
+# Vacation Requesting System - API Test Automation

+This project contains automated API tests for a vacation requesting system.
+The tests are designed using TestNG, JSON.simple, and RestAssured libraries to ensure the functionality and reliability of the system.

+## Project Structure

+- **Tests/**: Contains the test classes for various API endpoints.
+- **ExtentReportUtil.java**: Utility class for generating Extent Reports.
+- **Test.xml**: Test suite configuration file.
+- **README.md**: Project documentation.

+## Prerequisites

+Before running the tests, ensure you have the following installed:

+- Java Development Kit (JDK) 8 or higher
+- IntelliJ IDEA or any preferred Java IDE
+- Maven
+- TestNG
+- JSON.simple
+- RestAssured